ippontech/blog-usa/posts/feedback-keycloak-high-availability-in-cloud-environment-aws-part-3.md

 You would notice the `-nr` option that prevents report generation, and the `-ro` that generates only the reports.

-Thus, we will use for example the following kind of commands:
+Here are a few examples of commands we often use:
-*   For running the test with ‘n’ Gatling clients:
+*   For running tests with N Gatling clients:

     ```shell
     gatling -rf $RESULT_CONTAINER_DIR/$(uuid) -rd '$DESC ### $JAVA_OPTS' -s keycloak.ha.ScalabilityRecordedSimulation -nr